-Now, it is likely that Hegel understood the polylogical nature of objectification as described above.
+It is quite likely that Hegel understood the polylogical character of objectification as described above.
 If this is the case, then he also understood the deficiencies of philosophizing on ψυχη and the moment of ratio alone.
-For Hegel, this polylogical nature of objectification is expressed in history, which is indicative of the evolution of Spirit which emerges out of nature.
-Hegel begins by applying the rational dialectic not merely to the content of knowing, but also the form of the knowing itself.
-This leads Hegel to an account of the movement of this.
-A dialectic “play of Forces” between substance and subject is “constituted by the Force which is solicited by another Force” and is “equally the soliciting Force for that other, which only thereby becomes itself a soliciting Force”.
+For Hegel, a dialectic “play of Forces” between substance and subject is “constituted by the Force which is solicited by another Force”, and is “equally the soliciting Force for that other, which only thereby becomes itself a soliciting Force”.
 For Hegel, this description of the play of Forces,

 “contained the distinction of soliciting and solicited Force, but these were distinctions which in reality were no distinctions, and therefore were also immediately canceled again.
 [However,] what is present here is not merely bare unity in which no difference would be posited, but rather a movement in which a distinction is certainly made.
 In the process, then, of explaining the to and fro of change which before was outside of the inner world and present only in the appearance, has penetrated into the supersensible world itself.
 Our consciousness, however, has passed over from the inner being as object to the other side, into the Understanding, and [consciousness] experiences change there.”

-Insofar as movement is the consequent manifestation of contradiction, this “experienced change” constitutes history.
+Insofar as movement is the consequent manifestation of ratio, this “experienced change” constitutes history.
 For Hegel, Aufheben (“sublation”) is this movement that signifies the process of development, of continuous enrichment, of Ent-wicklung (“unfolding”) in relation to the object and consciousness.
 The flow of Aufheben makes it possible for the thing to become what it is according to its truth.
 Truth is the object’s conformity to its intrinsic self, and the realization of the object’s own concept.
 It preserves it, because it is made of it and can reproduce it; and in the course of its development, it raises it to a higher level of its own existence.
 We find this narrative to be true, in that what has adhered has changed over time.
 The development of the dialectic points to the holistic moment of Reason (Vernunft) beyond Reason.
 The history of a suprasensible object which Hegel calls Geist (“Spirit”) is our evidence of the polylogical nature of objectification.
 The history of a world Spirit leads Hegel to a retroactive account of the movement of the Notion, through a dialectic play of forces between consciousness, the other, and the object as common medium.
-Inasmuch, the rational dialectic provides an account regarding the question of which object adheres OR in Hegel’s language, which objects are actual.
+Inasmuch, the rational dialectic provides an account regarding the question as to which object adheres OR in Hegel’s language, which objects are actual.
 “Lightning” on one hand, “electromagnetic discharge” on the other, as just one example.
 However, what should be obvious is that Hegel’s rational dialectic pattern of argument assumes Kant’s conditions of possibility as entirely descriptive of the content of history—which is Hegel’s evidence.
 This requires further investigation.

 Because of Hegel’s neglect of the conditions of possibility, and his neglect to ground the being of the actual, we are left without a well-thought-out answer to the question as to which object (possibilities) adheres.
-However, in a recent article titled A Definitive Introduction to Metamodern Metaphysics an advanced description of the conditions of possibility was proposed.
-In that article, the economic or ecological commercium was announced as the realm of thought by which to scientifically investigate those conditions.
-However, so as to not repeat what has already been written there, we refer the reader to that article now.
-Plus, in doing so, we can expedite the development underway here.
-In what follows, we will account for adherence when considering the commercium, thereby answering the question as to which object adheres by way of a more robust architectonic of the conditions of possibility.
+However, in a recent article titled A Definitive Introduction to Metamodern Metaphysics, an advanced description of the conditions of possibility was proposed.
+In that article, the economic or ecological commercium was announced as the subject by which to investigate those conditions.
+So as not to repeat what has already been written there, I refer my reader to that article now.
+Plus, in doing so, I can expedite the development underway here.
+In what follows, I will account for the natural power of adherence when considering the economic or ecological commercium, thereby answering the question as to which object adheres by way of a more robust architectonic of the conditions of possibility.
 To be sure, this exposition will take us away from Hegel’s text and his thinking.
-However, our exposition will eventually lead us back to Hegel’s Force, rendering the adherence of phenomena by way of natural power relevant to our contemporary political project.
-To begin, we now turn towards language from Martin Heidegger’s architectonic of the conditions of possibility, as it is presented in Being and Time.
+However, my exposition will eventually lead us back to Hegel’s Force, rendering the adherence of phenomena by way of natural power relevant to our contemporary political project.
+To begin, I now turn towards language from Martin Heidegger’s architectonic of the conditions of possibility, as it is presented in Being and Time.

-In Being and Time we read of Heidegger’s geworfenheit (“thrownness”).
+In Being and Time, we read of Heidegger’s Geworfenheit (“thrownness”).
 Immediately, we notice that thrownness is an action of the subject inside itself.
 This action inside itself refers to an inability to get behind possibilities.
-One is thrown into one’s da sein (“being there”) and into the possibilities available to it in the here and now.
+One is thrown into one’s da sein (“being there”) and into the possibilities available in the here and now.
 In recalling passages from John Macquarrie and Edward Robinson’s translation of Being and Time, we remember that,

 “The character of da sein is its ‘there’ in such a way that, whether explicitly or not, it finds itself in its thrownness.
 In a mood, da sein is always brought before itself, and has always found itself, not in the sense of coming across itself by perceiving itself, but in the sense of finding itself in the mood that it has.”

-In the above translation, we have intentionally added emphasis to the word “mood”.
-We will use this word (or rather, the original German stimmung) to shed light on adherence.
-However, in order to proceed with stimmung, we should acknowledge that Heidegger chose the words for his architectonic of the conditions of possibility carefully.
+In the above translation, I have intentionally added emphasis to the word mood.
+I use this word (or rather, the original German Stimmung) to shed light on adherence.
+In order to proceed with Stimmung, I ask you to consider Heidegger’s carefully chosen words for his architectonic of the conditions of possibility.
 Stimmung allows for phenomenal elucidation, even if it belongs properly to metaphysical description.
 Consider that in a psychological sense, moods such as sadness draw the world into it.
-And in times of sadness, depressing music feels good — and if this is the case, then this is because that music allows the world to be (and to present itself in its true form) as the world that it is —namely, as a world full of frustration, disappointment, and unfairness.
-Of course, at the same time, we can be sure that Heidegger is not referring to any “psychological projection” —a process by which an individual’s mood “colors” the world.
+And in times of sadness, depressing music can feel good.
+When this is the case, it is because that music allows the world to be as the world that it is—to present itself in its true form—namely, as a world full of frustration, disappointment, and unfairness.
+Of course, and at the same time, we can be sure that Heidegger is not referring to any psychological projection—a process by which an individual’s mood “colors” the world.
 This is also indicated by Heidegger’s language.
-In German, stimmung (which is commonly translated as “mood” or “attunement” in contemporary Heideggerian scholarship) is not usually used to refer to one’s personal mood or the attunement of an individual.
-Rather, Heidegger’s stimmung is that of the subiectum (and, in the case of Being and Time, his subject is the possibilities available to a tribe, village, community, or nation).
+In German, Stimmung (which is commonly translated as “mood” or “attunement” in Heideggerian scholarship) is not usually used to refer to one’s personal mood or the attunement of an individual.
+Rather, Heidegger’s Stimmung is that of the subiectum (and, in the case of Being and Time, his subject is the conditioning possibilities which could be exemplified by a tribe, village, community, industry, or nation).
 Stimmung is the character of that which gathers the world together in the here and the now.
 Anyone who is present at the here has been thrown into this gathering at the now.
-Of course, for us, we can see that removing Stimmung from the ψυχη of a human animal, only then to place it within the social commercium of that human animal may not be quite satisfactory either.
-To be sure, Heidegger notes that one reason for the “noncomprehension” of Being and Time lies in our habitation, entrenched and ineradicable, to the modern mode of thought, which treats “man” as the subiectum and, inasmuch, “all reflections on him are understood to be anthropology.”
-In the same passage, Heidegger emphasizes that the disruption to the completion of Being and Time can be attributed to the very attempt and path it choses, which “confront the danger of unwillingly becoming merely another entrenchment of subjectivity”.
-Heidegger admits that, “every appeal to ‘objectivism’ and ‘realism’ remains ‘subjectivism’.”
-From this, we can see that Heidegger understood that his attempt in Being and Time was to describe something outside of “man” as subiectum and, thus, something which could rightfully be called “objective”, in contrast.
-Yet, for Heidegger, such an attempt must “hinder at the decisive steps”.
+Of course, for us, we can see that removing Stimmung from the ψυχη of a human animal, only to then place it within the social commercium of that human animal, may not be satisfactory either.

 Introducing αληθευειν to the metaphysical architectonic

-In searching for an understanding of stimmung which honors Heidegger’s above reflections on Being and Time, we can return to Classical Greece.
-In Aristotle, for example, we already find a departure from the natural power of ομοιωσις (adherence) by way of a priority of the human animal.
-This is apparent in Aristotle’s αληθευειν.
-Now, in Modern Greek we might translate αληθευειν as “to truth” — as in, for example, “to walk”.
-And this coheres with Heidegger’s translation too as it pertains to the subject “man”.
-Within Heidegger’s early philosophy of being, adherence is an action towards the “unconcealed” in the “saying”.
-As such, we understand that for early Heidegger αληθευειν preserves the bias towards that which is produced by the human mouth and by the human hand.
-From within this bias, adherence is an action towards the saying, that is, towards the word, language, and the unique being of “man” — that which is λογος.
-However, what should be apparent, when following Heidegger into his later projects, and when displacing “man” from the epicenter of the economic or ecological commercium, is that unlike those ways of being as described by Aristotle, namely σoφoς (sofos), τεχνιτης (technitis), or φρονιμος (fronimos), αληθευειν (“to truth”) would describe the comportment of the world wholly.
-We can therefore conclude that the adherence of phenomena by way of natural power is not one of a human animal towards its phenomenal world (as Heidegger understands αληθευειν, taking lead from Aristotle), nor is adherence that of an object within the consciousness of a human animal, without regard to that animal’s commercium (as Hegel understands it).
-Rather, once we have returned ομοιωσις to nature, then αληθευειν (that “to truth”) describes the natural power of the object to itself, as adherence.
-The “to” of αληθευειν is a “force” as projection, and is that by which the meaning of beings becomes accessible as what they are.
-Thus, αληθευειν refers to the “force” of the world, by which it shows itself of itself.
+What we can conclude, when displacing “man” from the epicenter of the commercium, is that unlike those ways of being as described by Aristotle, namely σoφoς (sofos), τεχνιτης (technitis), or φρονιμος (fronimos), αληθευειν (“to truth”) describes the comportment of the world wholly.
+The adherence of phenomena by way of natural power is therefore not one of human being towards its phenomenal world (as Heidegger understood αληθευειν, taking lead from Aristotle), nor is adherence that of an object within the consciousness of a human animal, without regard to that animal’s commercium (as Hegel understood it).
+Rather, once we have returned ομοιωσις to nature, then αληθευειν (“to truth”) describes the natural power of the object to itself.
+The “to truth” of αληθευειν is a force as projection, and is that by which the meaning of beings becomes accessible as what they are.
+Thus, αληθευειν refers to the force of the world, by which it shows itself of itself.
 This force is indicated in the now, whether the objects described in that moment fall into human animal, non-human animal, machine, intelligent program, or even search engine algorithm categories.
 This understanding of the natural power of αληθευειν with regard to the economic or ecological commercium opens a thinking space for a novel metamodern interpretation of human being, power, and history.

 Introducing gravitas into the metaphysical architectonic